 Firewall Protection Hosting Frequently Asked Questions

-Why is it a firewall more important for shared hosting?
+Why is a firewall important for shared hosting?

-With a shared hosting plan, your content lives on the same server as any number of other websites.
+With a shared hosting plan, your content lives on the same server as a large number of other websites (thousands in some cases).
 If one of your neighbors gets hacked, that could adversely affect your site as well.
 Think of it like having multiple user accounts on your home computer.
 If you get a virus, your whole family has a virus.
-A dedicated firewall will help keep your neighbors’ problems away from your site.

 Can I add firewall hosting to any server type?

-Any hosting server, whether Linux, Windows, or other, should offer some type of firewall protection.
+Any hosting server should offer some type of firewall protection.
 The exact technology used will differ between platforms, but they will all provide similar features and effectiveness.